 According to TMZ, 50,000 people gathered to watch Kanye perform the morning of Easter Sunday for about two hours–although it turned out he actually performed very little.
-People had to watch from a distance as Kanye, a gospel choir, and others performed from the top of a hill.
+People had to watch from a distance as Kanye West, a gospel choir, and others performed from the top of a hill.
 [Note: video contains language some may find offensive.]

 Guests included Chance the Rapper and DMX, and the setlist featured actual gospel songs, covers of other artists (such as Stevie Wonder), and Kanye’s music.
 Something else notable was Kanye’s merch, which he called “church clothes.”
 Socks were priced at $50, and sweatshirts at $225, which, The New York Times observed, “was a reminder that, gospel music aside, this was not in fact church.”